Milton Heights services

 The petrol station transferred to BP in around 2000.
 By 2008, it was looking very old and tired.
 It was demolished and replaced with something much larger.

 The planned restaurant was never built, but in 1993 the first mention of a McDonald's being built was made.
 The long driveway leaves space for the field to the south to be developed too.
-There was also talk about a hotel; it was first described as Travelodge, and then opened in 1995 as the Brewers Fayre Milton Lodge.
+There was also talk about a hotel; it was first described as Travelodge, and then opened in 1995 as Brewers Fayre's Milton Lodge.
 This replaced the HGV parking.
-That restaurant became Table Table, and in 2018 it transferred to Beefeater.
+The attached restaurant became Table Table, and in 2018 it transferred to Beefeater.

 Minscombe Properties have sold the land the service area was built on, but continue to develop the surrounding area.
 In 2005 there was a plan for a second hotel.
 In 2008, the Didcot Link Road was upgraded, and space was left to develop the area to the north.
 This now has its own range of restaurants, including a Costa drive thru and a Vauxhall dealer - but it is not part of the signposted service station.